-I am more relaxed at Legoland for many reasons, one of them being that it is easier to do the budget thing at Legoland.
+Admittedly, I am more relaxed at Legoland for many reasons, one of them being that Legoland California is easier to do on a budget thing than Disneyland.
 Yes, really.
-Though the regular ticket prices at the parks are both sky high, it’s easier for me to make the day great without spending a ton of money.
+Though the regular ticket prices at both parks are sky high, it’s easier for me to make the day great without spending a ton of money.

 Save on Legoland tickets.

 There are a number of ways to save on Legoland tickets.
 It’s generally cheaper to buy your tickets online, however this varies with the day and season.
-Legoland offers a variety of packages for their different parks (Legoland, SeaLife, and the Water Park) as well as “come back again” pricing.
+Legoland offers a variety of packages for their different parks (Legoland, SeaLife, and the Water Park) as well as “come back again” pricing from time to time.

-Currently walk-up pricing starts at $95 for those 13 and over; $89 for children.
-Ouch!
+Online pricing starts at $94.99 for those 13 and over; $89.99 for children.
 This is subject to change without notice and varies from day to day.
 Notice the “starts at”.